MishoVasilevv/MishoVasilevv/README.md

 Hi, I’m Misho Vasilev.
+I am currently studying Computer Science and Programming at Technical University Sofia.
-I’m currently learning C# at SoftUni.bg.
+I have studied C# at SoftUni.bg.
 You can reach me at mihailvasilevv707@gmail.com